 We came to Küçükköy just to relax.
 The guesthouse where we stayed, Narli Kiz Konagi, was very cozy and had good wifi.
 We worked, went for a walk popping in every gallery, chatted with locals (even though their English was poor, we still had a lovely talk), photographed all local cats, purchased olive oil soap, and learned the history of the village and Balkan migration in Kent Museum.
 The museum didn’t have any language other than Turkish, so it was a bit challenging to understand the message.
 But it wasn’t a problem for us.

-However to be honest, the main reason we came to Küçükköy was not even the number of things to do.
+However, to be honest, the main reason we came to Küçükköy was not even the number of things to do.
 We came for the atmosphere and antique art.
-We drove around the entire coast between Sarimsakli and Alibey Island but in the end of the day were returning to our quiet guest house and village life.
+We drove around the entire coast between Sarimsakli and Alibey Island but at the end of the day were returning to our quiet guest house and village life.

 Among all the places we visited, some of those you’ll love are:

 – Artura Gallery – both an exhibition area and a bistro that hosts works of important Turkish artists.
 They have a beautiful atmosphere in the gallery’s courtyard under the trees, so be sure to stop by to get a cold coffee drink.
 Click here for the location.

 – Artura Art Craft.
 Another art gallery where the owner sells hand-made jewelry inspired by the Janissaries and the sailors of the Ottoman period.
 Here you’ll also find sandals from the Hellenistic period and accessories such as belts, wallets, and more.
 The location is here.

 – Atelier Art Center.
 If you love art, this center is the right place to go to in Küçükköy.
 This is not just a center.
 It is actually a house, workshop, and exhibition area of one artist who fled Istanbul to settle in this village.
 He lives here year-round, creates his work, and shares it with the public.
 Check where it is on a map.